qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_roles.rst

    Responsibility

-   * Analyse Feature and Component Architecture by performing FMEA and DFA
+   * Analyse Architecture by performing FMEA and DFA
-   * Monitor Safety Analyses and DFA
+   * Monitor FMEA and DFA
-   * Verify Safety Analyses and DFA
+   * Verify FMEA and DFA

    Authority